nais/salsa/README.md

 ###### identity_token

 The output `identity_token` from the Google Auth Action.

 Format: `steps.steps-id.outputs.id_token`

 ###### docker_pwd

-This is used by the salsa action to authenticate with the docker registry to download the image for cosign to sign and push attestation to the registry.
+This is used by the `salsa action` to authenticate with the docker registry to download the image for cosign to sign and push attestation to the registry.

 ###### env

 Cosign expects the environment variable `COSIGN_EXPERIMENTAL=1` to be set.

-> Note: Cosign Keyless this is an experimental feature and is not recommended for production use.

 ##### Example output from the workflow